 (1) The filing of bankruptcy or for reorganization under the bankruptcy laws;

-(2) The institution of license revocation or suspension procedures against the licensee in any other state;
+(2) The institution of any enforcement action including, but not limited to, a license revocation or suspension against the licensee by any other state or federal regulator;

 (c) A licensee shall notify the commissioner of any merger or acquisition which may result in a change of control or a change in principals of a licensee within fifteen days of announcement or publication of the proposal, or its occurrence, whichever is earlier.
 Upon notice of these circumstances by a corporate licensee, the commissioner may require all information necessary to determine whether it results in a transfer or assignment of the license and thus if a new application is required in order for the company to continue doing business under this article.
 A licensee that is an entity other than a corporation shall in these circumstances submit a new application for licensure at the time of notice.